Last updated: November 16, 2021

 PokeDora has been around for more than a while now and they too have exclusive releases as DLsite does.
 They have Animate-only or official publisher bonus tracks as well.

-Content is divided to two sections, one has all-ages and BL content and the other, PokeDora R, is their rated section.
+It has two sections, one for all-ages and BL content while the other, PokeDora R, is for rated content (18+).
 They also welcome publishers/creators who wish to publish on Pokedora as well.

 Payment is made in the form of coins that can be bought in selected amounts or a monthly payment where the points will be credited to your account.